tuningdipsw/tuningdipsw.github.io/_authors/tuningdipsw.md

 For a picture of my real face, or employment details, please see my [LinkedIn](https://www.linkedin.com/in/andrewjchsu) page.
 For my public programming work, please see my [GitHub](https://github.com/tuningdipsw) page.

-My hobbies include fighting games, reading, and writing;
+My hobbies include fighting games and writing;
 appropriately, my current side project is a half-tutorial half-devblog series on how to code a fighting game with the Pygame library.